The Complete Toolkit to Lead Remote Workers

 - Phone: long, detailed, difficult, and/or emotional conversations

-- Chat: informal messages, general announcements, news, quick team collaborating
+- Chat: informal messages, general announcements, news, quick team collaborating, and socializing.

 4. Communicate Transparently